mralfiem591/paxd-default-repository/ROADMAP.md

 **Work has not started on 1.8.0 yet, as we work on the upcoming 1.7.0 release.**

-## 🚀 Long-term releases roadmap
+## Long-term releases roadmap

-**NOTE: This is a long-term roadmap, and is subject to heavy changes.**
+**NOTE: This is a long-term roadmap, and is subject to heavy changes, including delays, early features, and flat-out cancellations.**

 ### Version 2.0.0